ll629/INFO5901/documents/syllabus/syllabus.md

 individual need for academic accommodations.
 More information about Student Disability Services can be found at <http://sds.cornell.edu/>.

-### Guest Lectures

-Frequently throughout the semester, we will invite a professional to guest lecture about topics related to project management and professionalism in information science.

-Laptop and cell phone usage is prohibited during all guest lectures.

 ## MPS Project

 In your semester-long project, you will be working in a team for an